-Former Shepparton vet missing at sea - Shepparton News
+Former Shepparton Vet missing at sea - Shepparton News

 News

-A former Shepparton Veterinarian is one of 41 crew members missing from a livestock ship that capsized in the East China Sea.
+A former Shepparton vet is one of 40 crew members missing from a livestock ship that capsized in the East China Sea.

 Goulburn Valley Equine Hospital senior surgeon Jim Vasey reflected on his time working alongside Mr Orda.